johnmaguire/Cardinal/README.md

 ## Contributing

-Pull requests and bug reports accepted.
-If you're submitting a pull request, you may add your name to the CONTRIBUTORS file with a separate commit in the same branch as your modification.

 Cardinal is a public, open-source project, licensed under the MIT License.
 Anyone may contribute.

+If you're submitting a pull request, you may add your name to the CONTRIBUTORS file with a separate commit in the same branch as your modification.